 Could he or she be president or prime minister with that name?
 (If you think they may want to explore that avenue!)

 Even before Gwyneth and Chris had Apple, or Kim and Kanye had North West, some parents choose to opt for a name that is a little more unusual.
-Unique baby names are a great way to show individuality and character, but consider how they might age (or date your child to the most popular TV show or celebrity at the time!).
+Unique baby names are a great way to show individuality and character, just consider how they might age (or date your child to the most popular TV show or celebrity at the time).
 Also, will people be able to pronounce or spell the name correctly as the child grows, or will that be an ongoing issue and frustration for them in years to come?

 If you or your other half would rather go for a name that is always on the “most popular” list, consider this: if they are that popular, chances are they will stand the test of time.
 The downside is you might find 10 others with the same name in your playgroup, nursery or school class.
 So weigh up if you’re ok with your child being referred to by both his first and last name (or initials) or a nickname to differentiate them.